Raising children is tough but it can also be extremely rewarding.

 4. “Always be here for me no matter what.”

 Be your child’s secure base for them to explore from and return to.
-Create secure attachment by being a warm and responsive parent.
+Raise a child who is securely attached by being a warm and responsive parent.

 Securely attached children are more resilient, show less behavioral problems1, perform better in school, and enjoy better mental well-being2.